-If cheating is discovered during an exam, the involved student(s) will be ordered to leave the exam.
-If the cheating is confirmed the student(s) involved is/are considered to have used an attempt.
+If cheating is reported during an exam, the student(s) involved will be expelled from the exam.
+If the cheating of the student(s) is confirmed, the exam will count as one attempt.

-If an exam has been marked before, any plagiarism is confirmed, the mark will be revoked and the student is considered being expelled from the exam, if plagiarism is later confirmed.
+If the exam is assessed as passed before a plagiarism is confirmed, this assessment will be withdrawn and the student will be registered as expelled from the exam, if plagiarism is confirmed at a later time.